-Here’s how others can join Chile, Colombia in Copa quarters
+Brazil and Venezuela join Chile, Colombia in Copa quarters

-BELO HORIZONTE, Brazil (AP) — Only defending champion Chile and Colombia have qualified for the Copa America knockout stage after two rounds of group matches.
+BELO HORIZONTE, Brazil (AP) — Defending champion Chile and Colombia were joined by Brazil and Venezuela in the Copa America knockout stage on Saturday.

+Peru finished Group A in third place and will wait for other results before celebrating a spot in the quarterfinals.

-The third and last round starts on Saturday.
+The third and last round of group matches started on Saturday.

 The top two in each group and the two best third-place finishers advance to the quarterfinals.

-Here is the situation before the round begins:
+Here is the situation after Saturday’s matches:

 GROUP A

-Brazil and Peru have four points each, but the host leads on tiebreakers.
-They face off in Sao Paulo, with the winner to advance in first position.
-If they draw, Venezuela could top the group if it beats Bolivia by four goals or more in Belo Horizonte.
+Brazil advanced as top of the group with seven points and will play on Thursday in Porto Alegre in the quarterfinals.
+Its adversary will be known on Monday.
+Paraguay, Japan and even Argentina are among the possible rivals in the next stage.

+Venezuela qualified in second place with five points.
+It will play on Friday at the Maracana Stadium in Rio de Janeiro against the second-placed team in Group B. Paraguay, Qatar and Argentina fight for that position on Sunday.

-If Venezuela draws, it will finish third and need to wait for other results to know its future.
+Third-placed Peru can also advance, but it will need to wait for other results on Sunday and Monday.

-Bolivia has remote possibilities of advancing.
-It will need to hammer Venezuela to make up for the six goals it has conceded so far.

 GROUP B